Martin A. Bennett: Professional career

-Born in London, Bennett studied at The Haberdashers' Aske's Boys' School and received his PhD under the supervision of Geoffrey Wilkinson at Imperial College.
+Born in Harrow, London on 11 August 1935, Bennett studied at The Haberdashers' Aske's Boys' School and received his PhD under the supervision of Geoffrey Wilkinson at Imperial College.
 He was subsequently a researcher at University College, London with Ronald Nyholm and then with Arthur Adamson.
 While in London, he prepared the rhodium complex [RhCl(PPh3)3], now known as Wilkinson's catalyst.
 In the 1960s he took a position in the Research School of Chemistry at the Australian National University in Canberra.

+Bennett was elected a Fellow of the Australian Academy of Science in 1980 and of the Royal Society in 1995.

 Contributions

 At ANU, Bennett developed several lines of research broadly on themes in organometallic chemistry.
 This included extending work on the iridium analogue of Wilkinson's catalyst which he began at University College with Milner.
 Wilkinson's catalyst can be prepared by reducing rhodium(III) chloride in boiling ethanol in the presence of an excess of triphenylphosphine, but the equivalent preparative conditions lead not to [IrCl(PPh3)3] but instead to a mixture of iridium(III) products, primarily the hydrogen chloride adduct of the analogue: